shotstack/positioning-utility/README.md

 ### Static Build

-The build folder includes a static version of the positioning utility
+You can create a static build of the website.
+This is saved to a `build` folder.

 ## Installation